International Space Station: Expeditions

+STS-131 and Expedition 23 crew members gather for a group portrait of 13, the maximum the station has hosted, setting the record of four women at the same time in space (2010).

 Each permanent crew is given an expedition number.
 Expeditions run up to six months, from launch until undocking, an 'increment' covers the same time period, but includes cargo spacecraft and all activities.
 Expeditions 1 to 6 consisted of three-person crews.
 After the destruction of NASA's Space Shuttle Columbia, Expeditions 7 to 12 were reduced to two-person "caretaker" crews who could maintain the station, because a larger crew could not be fully resupplied by the small Russian Progress cargo spacecraft.
 After the Shuttle fleet returned to flight, three person crews also returned to the ISS beginning with Expedition 13.
 As the Shuttle flights expanded the station, crew sizes also expanded, eventually reaching six around 2010.
 With the arrival of crew on larger US commercial spacecraft beginning in 2020, crew size has been increased to seven, the number for which ISS was originally designed.

 Oleg Kononenko of Roscosmos holds the record for the longest time spent in space and at the ISS, accumulating nearly 1,111 days in space over the course of five long-duration missions on the ISS (Expedition 17, 30/31, 44/45, 57/58/59 and 69/70/71).
 He also served as commander three times (Expedition 31, 58/59 and 70/71).